Chootana/RealtimeAgeGenderEstimation/README.md

 # Reference
 The official SSR-Net is here: https://github.com/shamangary/SSR-Net
-See also the pytorch version we inspired: https://github.com/oukohou/SSR_Net_Pytorch
+See also the pytorch version reimplementation we inspired: https://github.com/oukohou/SSR_Net_Pytorch